Skip to main content

 • 649.fotonik3d_s-1176B.champsimtrace.xz

-• Do you know how to mask and extract bits from address ?
+• Do you know how to mask and extract bits from address?
 If not familiar, watch 295 video

-• Do you know what is a direct mapped cache ?
+• Do you know what is a direct mapped cache?

-• If a hardware table is indexed by a K-bit index, how many entries does the table have ?
+• If a hardware table is indexed by a K-bit index, how many entries does the table have?

 • Do you know how to implement a saturation counter (e.g., 2-bit up/down saturating counter)?

-• Why do we skip the least significant two bits in the branch PC when indexing into a branch prediction table ?
+• Why do we skip the least significant two bits in the branch PC when indexing into a branch prediction table?

 Prefetcher Stats

 As we discussed in depth, prefetching is a speculation technique to predict a future memory request and fetch it into the caches before the processor core actually demands it.
 This prediction helps to hide the long latency of a DRAM-based main memory access and makes the program run faster.
-The effectiveness of a prefetcher can be measured using four metrics:

 • Performance: The execution cycles saved due to prefetcher (the higher the better) • Coverage: The fraction of the memory accesses saved by the prefetcher (e.g., reduction in number of memory accesses) • Accuracy: The fraction of prefetched addresses that are actually needed later by the program (e.g., measures as the number of cache hits) • Timeliness: The fraction of the latency of memory accesses hidden by the prefetcher (the higher the better) In a processor core with a traditional three level cache hierarchy, a prefetcher can be employed at any level.
 For example, a prefetcher at the L2 cache level tries to capture the program access pattern by observing the accesses coming out from the L1 data cache and fills the prefetched cachelines up to the L2 cache level.